 On February 16, 2022, we entered into a Purchase Agreement (2022 Purchase Agreement) and a Registration Rights Agreement with Lincoln Park.
 The 2022 Purchase Agreement and Registration Rights Agreement replaced our 2018 Purchase Agreement and Registration Rights Agreement with Lincoln Park.
 Under the 2022 Purchase Agreement, Lincoln Park committed to purchase up to \$35.0 million of our common stock over a 36-month period commencing after the satisfaction of certain conditions, which are within our control, as set forth in the Purchase Agreement.
 The purchase price per share will be based on prevailing market prices; provided, however, that the prevailing market price is not below \$1.00.
-We agreed to and issued 99,276 shares of our common stock to Lincoln Park for no cash consideration as an initial fee for its commitment to purchase shares of our common stock under the 2022 Purchase Agreement.
+We agreed to and issued 99,276 shares of our common stock under the 2022 Purchase Agreement.

-For in the year ended December 31, 2022, we did not issue any shares of common stock for cash consideration to Lincoln Park under the 2022 Purchase Agreement.
-For the year ended December 31, 2021, the Company issued 407,047 shares of common stock to Lincoln Park under the 2018 Purchase Agreement and received \$10.2 million in proceeds from issuance of these shares.
+For the year ended December 31, 2023, we issued 300,000 shares of our common stock to Lincoln Park under the 2022 Purchase Agreement and we received \$0.5 million in proceeds from issuance of these shares.
+For the year ended December 31, 2022, we did not issue any shares of common stock for cash consideration to Lincoln Park under the 2022 Purchase Agreement.